wp-plugins/participants-database/readme.txt

 **Approving Records for Public Display**

 One application for the list filtering option allows you to control whether a record gets displayed, giving you an approval process for new records.
 Create an administrative field (one that is not displayed or edited on the frontend) called "approved" that is a checkbox.
 Put this (without the quotes) in the values for the field: 'yes,no' with a default value of 'no'.
 Then put this in the shortcode: [pdb_list filter='approved=yes'] Now, only records that have been approved will be included in the list display.
 You may need to do something like this if you get a problem with spam, for instance.

+**Showing an Individual Record on Your Website**

+To show an individual record on the website, use the [pdb_single] shortcode.
+You must include the id of the record in the URL, so there must be 'pdb=1333' at the end of the page URL.
+The '1333' in this example would be the actual id number of the record you want to show.